brandur/sorg/content/articles/cloud-databases.md

   stored to it to the nodes it has available, and rebalances as necessary.
-Both options are workable, but manual distribution has more operational overhead and without a lot of care, can lead to unbalanced sharding where larger nodes run disproportionately hot.
+Both options are workable, but manual distribution has more operational overhead and without care, can lead to unbalanced sharding where larger nodes run disproportionately hot.

 * ***Low latency:*** The extra inter-node coordination overhead used by CockroachDB Cosmos, and Spanner to